HOW SHOULD I EXPECT THIS STRATEGY TO PERFORM IF INTEREST RATES RISE TOMORROW?

 - Positive annual total returns if interest rates rise by +100 basis points

-- Losses in a given year of no greater than -1.00% if interest rates rise by +200 basis points.
+- Only minimal losses in a given year if interest rates rise by +200 basis points.

 HOW DO YOU ENSURE THIS STRATEGY'S LOW VOLATILITY MANDATE IS MET?

-On a daily basis, we determine the ideal mix of municipal bond structures that would maximize Stability portfolio yield while ensuring that our mandate — positive annual total returns if interest rates rise by +100 basis points and losses in a given year of no greater than -1.00% if interest rates rise by +200 basis points — is being met.
-Having then modeled the ideal low volatility portfolio, the investable universe for Stability portfolios is limited to the ideal mix of municipal bond structures identified each day, with portfolio managers targeting purchases within a specified yield range for each municipal bond structure.
+On a daily basis, we determine the ideal mix of municipal bond structures that would maximize Stability portfolio yield while ensuring that our mandate — positive annual total returns if interest rates rise by +100 basis points and only minimal losses if interest rates rise by +200 basis points — is being met.
+Having then modeled the ideal low volatility portfolio for that day, the investable universe for Stability portfolios is limited to the ideal mix of municipal bond structures identified each day, with portfolio managers targeting purchases within a specified yield range for each municipal bond structure.

 HOW DO YOU SPECIFY THE TARGET YIELD RANGE FOR BONDS PURCHASED IN THIS STRATEGY?

 In determining the target yield range for municipal bond structures purchased for Stability portfolios, we take into account the major components of each bond’s total return — namely, yield (i.e., income return) and the inverse relationship between interest rates and the bond value (i.e., price return).
-Having set a limit for allowable downside risk, we identify the lower and higher bounds of the target yield range by determining the lowest and highest possible yields that would still enable Stability portfolios to generate positive total annual returns if interest rates rise by +100 basis points and to minimize losses if interest rates rise by +200 basis points, so they are no greater than -1.00% in a given year.
+Having set a limit for allowable downside risk, we identify the lower and higher bounds of the target yield range by determining the lowest and highest possible yields that would still enable Stability portfolios to generate positive total annual returns if interest rates rise by +100 basis points and to minimize losses if interest rates rise by +200 basis points.

 WHAT IS THE CREDIT QUALITY OF OBLIGOR-SECURITIES HELD IN STABILITY PORTFOLIOS?

 Because our aim is to provide steady returns and minimize volatility in this strategy, our credit research team takes great care to select only municipal bonds backed by well-known obligors with very high credit quality, so investors do not take on any undue credit risk.
-As part of their fundamental credit research process for bonds held in this strategy as well as in our other strategies, our credit research team analyzes all material risks that may indicate a borrower’s ability and willingness to repay a bond, including environmental, social, and governance (ESG) factors.
-The average credit quality of bonds managed under the Stability strategy has historically been AA/Aa2.
+As part of their fundamental credit research process for bonds held in this strategy as well as in our other strategies, our credit research team analyzes the material risks that may indicate a borrower’s ability and willingness to repay a bond, including environmental, social, and governance (ESG) factors.

 WHY DOES THE AVERAGE DURATION FOR THIS STRATEGY FLUCTUATE?